aalekseevx/mipt-cpp-conspects/readme.md

+# Introduction to C++ programming

+This is a brief conspect to the course.

+Lector: @mesyarik
+Conspect by: @aalekseevx

+MIPT, 1st course.
 # Lecture 7.
 Inheritance

 ## 3.10.
 Static functions and variables are not associated with an object, but with the whole class.